zenml-io/zenml/docs/book/getting-started/deploying-zenml.md

 2. **Reliability**: Production-grade infrastructure ensures high availability and fault tolerance, minimizing downtime and ensuring consistent performance.
 3. **Collaboration**: A shared production environment enables seamless collaboration between team members, making it easier to iterate on models and share insights.

 Despite these advantages, transitioning to production can be challenging due to the complexities involved in setting up the needed infrastructure.

+## Components

 ### ZenML Server